DefinitelyTyped/DefinitelyTyped/types/gapi.client.androidenterprise/readme.md

 await gapi.client.enterprises.pullNotificationSet({  });

 /*
-Sends a test push notification to validate the EMM integration with the Google Cloud Pub/Sub service for this enterprise.
+Sends a test notification to validate the EMM integration with the Google Cloud Pub/Sub service for this enterprise.
 */
 await gapi.client.enterprises.sendTestPushNotification({ enterpriseId: "enterpriseId",  });